Creativity Coaching in London and the UK

 Creativity coaching is coaching which focuses on the specific difficulties and problems which creative people face.
 It puts your creative work at centre stage and helps you get to the root of emotional or cognitive causes for creative problems.
 Coaching helps you fashion a balanced, happy life which feeds your creative work.
 It helps you create structured goals to stay productive.
 And it helps you keep real about issues like money or publicising your work, while staying in touch with your creative daimon.

 While coaching won’t provide you with ready-made answers to such problems, it will give you space to work out your own answers, along with tools and exercises to help you find your way.
-And it provides you with a support and a cheerleader along the way.

 Stephen Davy smiling in front of red wall.